OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Apps are executed in the Android Application Sandbox, which separates the app data and code execution from other apps on the device.
 This separation adds a layer of security.

-Installation of a new app creates a new directory named after the app package— `/data/data/[package-name]`.
+Installation of a new app creates a new directory named after the app package, which results in the following path: `/data/data/[package-name]`.
 This directory holds the app's data.
 Linux directory permissions are set such that the directory can be read from and written to only with the app's unique UID.

 ![Sandbox](Images/Chapters/0x05a/Selection_003.png)